DiscordDigital/pwatools/README.md

 ## Demo

 I built a simple demo page to demonstrate pwatools.\
-All functions of this library are explained on the demo page as well.
+All functions of this library are explained on the demo page as well.\

+The demo can be added to your homescreen and it should behave like an app.

 You can find it here: [https://pwatools.discord.digital/](https://pwatools.discord.digital)